athu1248/WorkPlus/README.md

 WorkPlus is a collaborative platform designed for workplace communication that simultaneously promotes a healthy and fruitful lifestyle for all the employees.
 Not only does it allow you to share tasks and files with your teammates and communicate with them through an interactive chat window, WorkPlus also enables you to track your personal and team fitness levels and engage in fun, rewarding fitness and trivia challenges, making “work from home” a more enjoyable & productive experience!

-Fitness & Team Bonding features---
+### Fitness & Team Bonding features:-

-Connect your Fitbit Account: WorkPlus allows you to authorize your Fitbit account with your profile, and displays relevant health and fitness data to you and your teammates!
+**Connect your Fitbit Account**: WorkPlus allows you to authorize your Fitbit account with your profile, and displays relevant health and fitness data to you and your teammates!

-Upload your daily Nike Run: WorkPlus offers a daily 2km running challenge where you can upload a screenshot of your run today using the Nike Run Club App, and our program rewards you with points after proofreading the upload using Python's AI and Image Recognition!
+**Upload your daily Nike Run**: WorkPlus offers a daily 2km running challenge where you can upload a screenshot of your run today using the Nike Run Club App, and our program rewards you with points after proofreading the upload using Python's AI and Image Recognition!

-Trivia of the Day: WorkPlus assigns you a daily trivia question that rewards you with points when answered correctly!
+**Trivia of the Day**: WorkPlus assigns you a daily trivia question that rewards you with points when answered correctly!

-Incentive Point System: WorkPlus has an in-built point system that is used as an incentive to keep workers healthy.
+**Incentive Point System**: WorkPlus has an in-built point system that is used as an incentive to keep workers healthy.
 Completing tasks like the Nike Run Club daily 2km challenge & the Trivia of the Day reward you with points that get added up to your tally for the month.
 The point system restarts each month.
 WorkPlus displays you your current point tally and also the team's cumulative tally.
 Users do not get to view their peers' points in order to avoid unhealthy competition.
 The team leader, however, can see everybody's points.
 At the end of every month, the person with the most points can be rewarded for his efforts, and the company/team has the full freedom to come up with a prize.
 For instance, one of the best suggestions on behalf of WorkPlus is for the team to donate $1 or ¥100 per point achieved by the team as a whole to a charity in need.

-Check On Your Peers!: WorkPlus allows you to view your team members' daily steps and sleep hours from their Fitbit accounts.
+**Check On Your Peers!**: WorkPlus allows you to view your team members' daily steps and sleep hours from their Fitbit accounts.

-Wellness Reminders: WorkPlus displays you a carousel of facts, suggestions and reminders to keep you fit physically and mentally.
+**Wellness Reminders**: WorkPlus displays you a carousel of facts, suggestions and reminders to keep you fit physically and mentally.

-Workplace features---
+### Workplace features:-

-Chat Feature: WorkPlus allows you to communicate with your colleagues in a real-time interactive chat window with the help of Django Channels & Sockets!
+**Chat Feature**: WorkPlus allows you to communicate with your colleagues in a real-time interactive chat window with the help of Django Channels & Sockets!

-Add Project & Tasks: WorkPlus allows you to add current and upcoming projects along with daily and unfinished tasks for everyone to see.
+**Add Project & Tasks**: WorkPlus allows you to add current and upcoming projects along with daily and unfinished tasks for everyone to see.

-Upload Files: WorkPlus allows you add files to the dashboard for everyone to see.
+**Upload Files**: WorkPlus allows you add files to the dashboard for everyone to see.

 ## Technologies/Software/Programming Languages used:

 Django
 Python
 HTML
 CSS
 JavaScript

 ## Detailed instructions for how to open or run your project: